cloudmesh-community/fa18-523-60/paper/paper.md

 > [@flask-framework].

-It was developed after Django, and it is very pythonic in nature which implies thatit is explicitly the targeting the Python user community.
+It was developed after Django, and it is very pythonic in nature which implies that it is explicitly the targeting the Python user community.
 It is lightweight as it does not require additional tools or libraries and hence is classified as a Micro Web framework.
 Flask caters application features such as object mappers, authentication methods, and form validations by supporting extensions.